terikon/promise-worker/README.md

 Modified version of [promise-worker](https://github.com/nolanlawson/promise-worker) library that supports object transferring.
 Possibly works slower than original for not transferable messages.

+As mentioned [here](https://github.com/nolanlawson/promise-worker/issues/13), promise-worker library will not get support for blobs and transferables.
+So here promise-worker-transferable goes.

 **Goals:**

  * Tiny footprint (~2.5kB min+gz)
  * Assumes you have a separate `worker.js` file (easier to debug, better browser support)
  * Removed from promise-worker and no longer true: `JSON.stringify`s messages [for performance](http://nolanlawson.com/2016/02/29/high-performance-web-worker-messages/)
+ * Instead, it's now possbile to transfer blobs, as well as attach transferList array to transfer objects, which works much faster for larger objects.

 **Live examples:**